Xlopec/time-machines-web-store/README.md

-Simple web application that allows to sold time machines
+Simple web application that sells time machines

 This application is practical part of "Practical Haskell"